top of page

 Surrogacy is a deeply human journey filled with emotion.
 For intended parents, it’s normal to feel a mix of excitement, hope, and gratitude, alongside moments of anxiety or impatience, especially during the quiet stretches between key milestones.

+Maintaining a close, respectful connection with your surrogate can make the experience richer for everyone.
 Celebrating small victories like a healthy ultrasound, a reassuring doctor’s visit, or even the first kick can help you stay present in the journey rather than constantly waiting for the next big step.

 It’s also wise to surround yourself with support.
 Friends and family who understand your path, online or in-person surrogacy communities, and professional counselors who specialize in fertility can all help you process the ups and downs.
 Remember: this is a shared experience of trust, care, and anticipation.
 The more emotionally supported you feel, the more meaningful the journey becomes.